 Assistantship appointments are determined by your major professor.
 The terms of your assistantship are described in the original offer letter and in the Letter of Intent (LOI), from which you have signed.
-Please note that students on assistantships must have a signed Letter of Intent (LOI) on file with the graduate programs office before the start of the first semester.
+Please note that students on assistantships must have a signed Letter of Intent (LOI) in Workday before the start of the first semester.
 The student's major professor will advise them of the duties of the appointment and the accountability procedure.
 You must be registered for at least two credits in order for you to be assigned and keep an appointment.
 All assistantship appointments are contingent on the availability of funds and maintaining satisfactory progress toward your degree.

 The Graduate College sets minimum and maximum stipend ranges for graduate students.
-If your assistantship is a RA, your monthly stipend will be set by your major professor. within University guidelines.
-If your appointment is as a TA, your stipend is set by the department.
+Your monthly stipend will be set by the department within University guidelines.
 Students on assistantship will also receive a tuition scholarship.
-MS students on 1⁄2 time appointments will receive a 1⁄2 tuition scholarship and PhD students on a 1⁄2 time appointment will receive a full tuition scholarship.
-Both will be responsible for covering their student fees each semester unless otherwise specified.
+MS students on 1⁄2 time appointments will receive a 3/4 tuition scholarship and PhD students on a 1⁄2 time appointment will receive a full tuition scholarship.
+Portions of some fees will also be covered.
+Students will be responsible for covering the rest of the fees each semester.
 Graduate students on assistantship are assessed tuition at the full-time rate in the fall and spring semesters and per credit hour over the summer.